-- · Postnatal infection - · Pre & post termination of pregnancy - Pre & post-operative gynaecological surgery - Acute presentation to emergency gynaecology or persistent/recurrent symptoms - · Symptoms not characteristic of candida or BV
+- · Postnatal infection - Pre & post termination of pregnancy - · Pre & post-operative gynaecological surgery - Acute presentation to emergency gynaecology or persistent/recurrent symptoms - · Symptoms not characteristic of Candida or BV performed if indicated by the clinical details.
+HVS is unsuitable for diagnosis of Neisseria gonorrhoeae infection.

-Page 34 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 After the introduction of the speculum, the swab should be rolled firmly over the surface of the vaginal vault.
+After the introduction of the speculum, the swab should be rolled firmly over the surface of the vaginal vault.
 The swab should then be placed in Amies transport medium with charcoal.